ballerina-attic/grpc-service/README.md

 - [Deployment](#deployment)

 ## What you’ll build
-To understanding how you can build a RESTful web service using Ballerina, let’s consider a real world use case of an order management scenario of an online retail application.
+To understanding how you can build a gRPC service using Ballerina, let’s consider a real world use case of an order management scenario of an online retail application.
-We can model the order management scenario as a RESTful web service; 'OrderMgtService',  which accepts different HTTP request for order management tasks such as order creation, retrieval, updating and deletion.
+We can model the order management scenario as a gRPC service; 'order_mgt_service',  which accepts different proto requests for order management tasks such as order creation, retrieval, updating and deletion.
-The following figure illustrates all the required functionalities of the OrderMgt RESTful web service that we need to build.
+The following figure illustrates all the required functionalities of the order_mgt gRPC service that we need to build.

 ![gRPC Service](images/grpc_service.png)

-- **Create Order** : To place a new order you can use the HTTP POST message that contains the order details, which is sent to the URL `http://xyz.retail.com/order`.The response from the service contains an HTTP 201 Created message with the location header pointing to the newly created resource `http://xyz.retail.com/order/123456`.
+- **Create Order** : To place a new order, a gRPC client can send a proto request to the `addOrder` procedure with order details.
-- **Retrieve Order** : You can retrieve the order details by sending an HTTP GET request to the appropriate URL which includes the order ID.`http://xyz.retail.com/order/<orderId>`
+- **Retrieve Order** : A gRPC client can call the `findOrder` procedure with orderID to retrive an order.
-- **Update Order** : You can update an existing order by sending a HTTP PUT request with the content for the updated order.
+- **Update Order** : To update an existing order, a client needs make a procedure call to the `updateOrder` method with the update details.
-- **Delete Order** : An existing order can be deleted by sending a HTTP DELETE request to the specific URL`http://xyz.retail.com/order/<orderId>`.
+- **Cancel Order** : An existing order can be deleted by sending a proto request to the `cancelOrder` procedure with orderID.

 ## Prerequisites